nlaq/LensExif/README.md

 It works on Linux, should work on windows and Mac OS X, but never tried.

-First install libimage-exiftool-perl pyside2-tools pyside2-tools python3-pyside2.qtwidgets
+First install: libimage-exiftool-perl pyside2-tools pyside2-tools python3-pyside2.qtwidgets

+From python3-pip: rawpy imgio

 For now you just download the code and execute